e-c-k-e-r/vall-e/docs/models.md

 ## `models/ar_nar.py`

-This script implements VALL-E as a unified autoregressive and non-autoregressive model, where RVQ-level 0 is inferenced autoregressively, the remaining levels are infereneced non-autoregressively, if requested.
+This script implements VALL-E as a unified autoregressive and non-autoregressive model, where codebook level 0 is inferenced autoregressively, the remaining levels are infereneced non-autoregressively, if requested.
-* Since one model can be trained AR-ly and NAR-ly, RVQ-level 0 can also be trained non-autoregressively with diffusion-like masking.
+* Since one model can be trained AR-ly and NAR-ly, codebook level 0 can also be trained non-autoregressively with diffusion-like masking.

-For training, this model handles preparing the batch provided through the dataloader according to a randomly sampled targetted RVQ-level.
+For training, this model handles preparing the batch provided through the dataloader according to a randomly sampled targetted codebook level.

 For inferencing, this will dynamically inference depending on the arguments provided.